What To Expect After Root Canal Therapy

 - Your tooth will heal in time.
 However, if any unusual problems should occur during the course of endodontic treatment or if pain medications are not controlling your pain, please call 781-863-2453 and specify that you were seen by Dr. Sarraf.

-Adequate food and fluid intake following surgery is most important.
-Soft cold foods are best.
-Suggestions: ice cream, Jell-O, pudding, and yogurt.
+- Adequate food and fluid Intake following surgery is most important.
+Soft foods are best.
+Suggestions: ice cream, Jello-O, pudding, and yogurt.
 Avoid: crusty, hard and hot foods.
+Try to chew on the opposite side of the surgery site.

-Any unusual symptoms such as excessive swelling, bleeding, or elevated temperature should be reported immediately, our telephone is answered day and night!
+- Any unusual symptoms such as excessive bleeding, swelling, or elevated temperature should be reported immediately.

-Slight oozing or bleeding is normal for the first 24 hours.
-If bleeding persist, please call.
+- Slight oozing or bleeding is normal for the first 24 hours.
+If bleeding persists, please call.
 Do not apply heat under any circumstances.
-Mild discomfort following surgery is normal.
+Mild discomfort and swelling following surgery is normal.
 If you have been given a prescription, take as directed.
 Please call the morning after the surgery to report your progress.